-Status: Application Period is currently OPEN for the FARMER Program.
+Status: Application Period for the FARMER Program will open November 1, 2022.

 The Funding Agricultural Replacement Measures for Emission Reductions (FARMER) Program provides funding through local air districts for agricultural harvesting equipment, heavy-duty trucks, agricultural pump engines, tractors, and other equipment used in agricultural operations.

 The Sac Metro Air District has implemented FARMER funding for the first three years of the program and experienced overwhelming demand for funding, especially for the electric utility terrain (UTV) vehicle option.
-After reviewing all available funding, staff determined that the best use of FARMER funding was to only fund these electric UTV projects since they are very popular and promote the use of zero emission vehicle technology.
+After reviewing all available funding, staff determined that the best use of FARMER funding was to prioritize these electric UTV projects since they are very popular and promote the use of zero-emission vehicle technology.
 Other projects like farm tractor replacement receive similar funding amounts under the Carl Moyer Program, so limited FARMER funding will be allocated to UTV only.

 Staff will follow the UTV requirements outlined in the ARB FARMER Guidelines to evaluate applications.
-Applications will only be accepted for farm operations with business addresses in the counties of Sacramento, Sutter, and Yuba as determined by tax liability purposes.
+Applications will only be accepted for farm operations with business addresses in Sacramento County as determined by tax liability purposes.
 Farmers with operations in these counties, but based outside the area, should contact other air districts for funding opportunities.
 The Sac Metro Air District will not accept applications for on-road truck replacement under its FARMER Program.

 FARMER Program Guidelines

-The application period opens on March 29, 2021 and ends on May 28, 2021.
-Applicants will enter most of the information through the online form found on each program page and upload attachments as needed for each funding stream.
+The application period opens on November 1, 2022, and will remain open until all funds are allocated or until the Air District decided to close or modify the program.
+Applicants will enter information through the off-road online application and upload all required attachments.
 Once complete, applicants will receive an email showing their application was received.
 The Sac Metro Air District recommends that applicants keep a copy of all application records.
-It is also recommended that applicants use a PDF app for their Apple or Android phones that can convert pictures into PDF to make the process easier.
+It is also recommended that applicants use a PDF app for their Apple or Android phones that can convert pictures into PDFs to make the process easier.

-Staff may begin contacting applicants before the application period is complete about their project.
-Some projects may have enough community benefit that awards may be issued prior to the end of the solicitation, but most projects will be evaluated later.
+Staff may begin contacting applicants during the application period to discuss their projects.
 Projects with an award greater than $1 million will require approval by the Sac Metro Air District Board of Directors.
-This may delay projects as the board meets monthly and does not meet in June 2021.
+This may delay projects as the board meets monthly.

 Applications missing information may be given 30 days to submit any incomplete or ineligible documents.
 Staff may also request additional information from applicants if needed to evaluate the project.
 If a project is selected for funding, the project may require a pre-inspection where the applicant will be contacted by one of our staff to coordinate a virtual inspection of the equipment.
 In some cases, the applicant will be offered an award lower than the amount requested in the application or the maximum grant for the project.
 This reduction is done if the Sac Metro Air District does not have enough funding for the project or staff determines that the application does not qualify for full funding.